-Figure 2.
-Experiment overview

 Fully Connected Layer Model

-This research uses an image with dimensions of 32x32 pixels, enabling an iterative process on the image with a Fully Connected (FC) layer.
+This research uses an image with dimensions of 32×32 pixels, enabling an iterative process on the image with a Fully Connected (FC) layer.
 Then, three scenarios are explored on this FC layer: FC with one layer, FC with two layers, and FC with three layers.
 The Densenet121 architecture is employed for feature learning.
 Tables 5-7 represent the three FC layer model scenarios.

+Transfer Learning Architecture

+The three FC layer models mentioned earlier will be compared with accuracy levels on the DenseNet121 architecture.
+Once the best FC model is selected from the three FC layer models, it will be employed as an FC layer in a comparison of four TL architectures, namely MobileNet, ResNet50V2, VGG16, and DenseNet121, to determine the highest accuracy value.